azanafaleel/azanafaleel/README.md

 Here are some of the technologies and tools I work with:

-- Frontend: HTML, CSS, JavaScript, React.js, Vue.js
+- Frontend: HTML, CSS, JavaScript, React.js,
-- Backend: Node.js, Express.js, Django, Flask
+- Backend: Node.js, Express.js
-- Databases: MongoDB, MySQL, PostgreSQL
+- Databases: MongoDB, MySQL
-- Other: Git, GitHub, VS Code, Heroku, Netlify
+- Other: Git, GitHub, VS Code

 ##

 ## Connect with Me

 - [LinkedIn] https://rb.gy/s386pf
-- [Portfolio]

 Feel free to explore my repositories and reach out if you have any questions or collaboration opportunities!